-- 6.506.49 All Trustees have a duty to treat members of the public, one another, and staff members respectfully and without abuse, bullying or intimidation, and to ensure that the work environment at the Board is free from discrimination and harassment.
-This provision applies to all forms of written and oral communications, including via social media. - 6.516.50 Harassing or discriminatory behavior, as indicated in the DDSB Workplace Harassment Prevention and Human Rights policies and the Ontario Human Rights Code and the Occupational Health and Safety Act, apply to the conduct of members which occurs in the course of, or is related to, the performance of official business and duties of Trustees, and to that extent are incorporated into and form part of this Code of Conduct. is subject to this Code of Conduct.
-If an employee or a member of the public brings forward a harassment complaint against a Member of the Board to staff, the DDSB Human Rights Office, it shall be immediately forwarded to the Integrity Commissioner.
-If a complaint is filed with the Integrity Commissioner, after an initial assessment, the Integrity Commissioner may determine the appropriate next steps, including treating the matter as a Formal Complaint or referral of the complaint to an independent investigator.
-Upon receipt of the independent investigator's findings, the Integrity Commissioner shall report to the Board in the same manner as a report following an investigation into a Formal Complaint. make a final recommendation in respect of compliance with the Code of Conduct.
+- 6.49 All Trustees have a duty to treat members of the public, one another, and staff members respectfully and without abuse, bullying or intimidation, and to ensure that the work environment at the Board is free from discrimination and harassment.
+This provision applies to all forms of written and oral communications, including via social media. - 6.50 Harassing or discriminatory behavior, as indicated in the DDSB Workplace Harassment Prevention and Human Rights policies and the Ontario Human Rights Code, which occurs in the course of, or is related to, the performance of official business and duties of Trustees, is subject to this Code of Conduct.
+If an employee or a member of the public brings forward a harassment complaint against a Member of the Board to the DDSB Human Rights Office, it shall be immediately forwarded to the Integrity Commissioner.
+If a complaint is filed with the Integrity Commissioner, after an initial assessment, the Integrity Commissioner may determine the appropriate next steps, including referral of the complaint to an independent investigator.
+Upon receipt of the independent investigator's findings, the Integrity Commissioner shall make a final recommendation in respect of compliance with the Code of Conduct.

-Failure tTo Adhere tTo tThe Board Policies aAnd Procedures
+Failure to Adhere to The Board Policies and Procedures

-- 6.526.51 Trustees are required to observe the terms of all policies and procedures established by the Board that apply to members of the Board. - 6.536.52 Trustees shall comply with the provisions of the Employee and Trustee Expenses Policy and Regulation #4135 and corresponding procedures, as amended from time to time.
+- 6.51 Trustees are required to observe the terms of all policies and procedures established by the Board that apply to members of the Board. - 6.52 Trustees shall comply with the provisions of the Employee and Trustee Expenses Policy and Regulation #4135 and corresponding procedures, as amended from time to time.

-Reprisals aAnd Obstruction
+Reprisals and Obstruction

-- 6.546.53 Trustees should respect the integrity of this Code of Conduct and are obliged to cooperate with inquiries conducted in accordance with the Complaints Protocol and any other procedures set by the Board for addressing complaints of a breach of this Code of Conduct.
+- 6.53 Trustees should respect the integrity of this Code of Conduct and are obliged to cooperate with inquiries conducted in accordance with the Complaints Protocol and any other procedures set by the Board for addressing complaints of a breach of this Code of Conduct.
 Any reprisal or threat of reprisal against a complainant or anyone else for providing relevant information to the Integrity Commissioner is prohibited.
-It is a violation of this Code of Conduct to obstruct the Integrity Commissioner in the carrying out of her or his the duties of that office. responsibilities, for example, by destroying documents or erasing electronic communications. - 6.556.54 Trustees shall be respectful of the role of the office of the Integrity Commissioner. of the Board have a duty to respond to and comply with all requests of the Integrity Commissioner and failure to do so is a violation of this Code of Conduct.
+It is a violation of this Code of Conduct to obstruct the Integrity Commissioner in the carrying out of her or his responsibilities, for example, by destroying documents or erasing electronic communications. - 6.54 Trustees of the Board have a duty to respond to and comply with all requests of the Integrity Commissioner and failure to do so is a violation of this Code of Conduct.

-Acting oon Advice oof Integrity Commissioner
+Acting on Advice of Integrity Commissioner

-6.566.55 If a Trustee is there is uncertainty about whether a proposed an action or activity by that Trustee refers to conduct is prohibited by the Code of Conduct, the a Trustee may directly seek the advice of the Integrity Commissioner prior to engaging in the proposed action or activity.
+- 6.55 If there is uncertainty about whether an action or activity refers to conduct prohibited by the Code of Conduct, a Trustee may directly seek the advice of the Integrity Commissioner.
 This shall not constitute an inquiry or investigation by the Integrity Commissioner pursuant to the Complaint Protocol.
-The advice is not binding on the member nor on the Board, but must be considered by the Integrity Commissioner in any subsequent investigation involving the member and the same or related conduct.
-Where a member of the Board has received written Any advice from by the Integrity Commissioner to a Trustee under this provision shall be in writing or, if oral, confirmed in writing by the Integrity Commissioner.-The fact that a member did not seek advice under this section shall not be considered by the Integrity Commissioner or the Board in any subsequent investigation or determination. on a particular matter, the advice is binding on the Board in any subsequent consideration of the conduct of the Trustee in the same matter as long as the Trustee disclosed all relevant facts to the Integrity Commissioner before the advice was provided.
+Where a member of the Board has received written advice from the Integrity Commissioner on a particular matter, the advice is binding on the Board in any subsequent consideration of the conduct of the Trustee in the same matter as long as the Trustee disclosed all relevant facts to the Integrity Commissioner before the advice was provided. - 6.56 The Integrity Commissioner will work with the Chair and Director when providing advice to Trustees.